-The amount of people in the equipment industry, whether dealer, broker, or end user, who have no idea that lien search even exists.
+The number of people in the equipment industry who have no idea that lien search even exists.

-That is scary more than it crazy because of how much equipment is re-marketed in the USA.
+That is scary more than crazy because of how much equipment is re-marketed in the USA every day.
 Too many buyers simply trust that the guy they buy from does the right thing.
 That means you should probably be asking more questions of the folks you are buying anything from.

-Ground Clearance had a booth at the Yoder & Frey Auction last February in Florida.
-We liked that space because for the most part attendees have to go down vendor row in order to get to the field where the auction takes place.
+Ground Clearance had a booth at the Yoder & Frey Auction in Florida.
+We liked that space because for the most part, attendees have to go down vendor row in order to get to the field where the auction takes place.
 No ramping of equipment there.

 The last couple days of the auction we spent walking the field of sold equipment and meeting people next to the equipment they had purchased.
 Most did not know they could even get liens researched when buying equipment.
 They buy just hoping nothing comes back and get in touch with their lawyer when it does go wrong.

-They were pleased to know the Ground Clearance is quite a lot less expensive and faster turnaround than their attorney.
+They were pleased to learn Ground Clearance is quite a lot less expensive and faster turnaround than their attorney.
 We are generally better versed in UCC Article 9 (Personal property) law than most attorneys.
 Why?
 Because it is what we do on a daily basis.